Key facts

 Hidden Costs Expats Overlook

 The headline numbers for Mexico’s cost of living are genuinely attractive, but several costs catch newcomers off guard.
+For a comprehensive breakdown of one-time and recurring relocation expenses, see our guide to how much money you need to move abroad.
 Budget for these from day one.

 Visa Runs and Immigration Costs